Ansuel/linux/Documentation/leds/leds-class.rst

 		It's advised to the driver to put the LED in the old state but this is not enforcerd and putting the LED off is also accepted.

+- hw_control_configure():
+		This will be used to configure the various blink modes LED support in hardware mode.

 With LED_BLINK_HW_CONTROLLED blink_mode hw_control_status/start/stop is optional
 and any software only trigger will reject activation as the LED supports only hardware mode.

+Where a trigger has support for hardware controlled blink modes, hw_control_configure() will be used to check whether a particular blink mode is supported and configure the blink mode using various specific command.

+hw_control_configure() takes 3 arguments:

+- struct led_classdev *led_cdev

+- unsigned long flag:
+		This can be used for multiple purpose based on passed command in the 3rd argument of this function.
+		It may be NULL if the 3rd argument doesn't require them.

+		The unsigned long flag is specific to the trigger and its meaning change across different triggers.
+		For this exact reason LED driver needs to declare explicit support for the trigger supporting hardware blink mode.
+		The driver should return -EOPNOTSUPP if asked to enter in hardware blink mode with an unsupported trigger.

+		The LED driver may also report -EOPNOTSUPP if the requested flag are rejected and can't be handled in hw blink mode by the LED.

+		Flag can both be a single blink mode or a set of multiple blink mode.
+LED driver must be able to handle both cases.

+- enum led_blink_hw_cmd cmd:
+		This is used to request to the LED driver various operation.

+		They may return -EOPNOTSUPP or -EINVAL based on the provided flags.

+hw_control_configure() supports the following cmd:

+- LED_BLINK_HW_ENABLE:
+		enable the blink mode requested in flag.
+Returns 0 or a negative error.

+- LED_BLINK_HW_DISABLE:
+		disable the blink mode requested in flag.
+Returns 0 or a negative error.

+- LED_BLINK_HW_STATUS:
+		read the status of the blink mode requested in flag.
+Return a mask of the enabled blink mode requested in flag or a negative error.

+- LED_BLINK_HW_SUPPORTED:
+		ask the LED driver if the blink mode requested in flag is supported.
+		Return 1 if supported or a negative error in any other case.

+- LED_BLINK_HW_RESET:
+		reset any blink mode currently active.
+Value in flag are ignored.
+		Return 0 or a negative error.

+		LED driver can set the blink mode to a default state or keep everything disabled.

 Known Issues
 ============